ramirogalvez/MeLi_DataChallenge_2020/README.md

 Instructions to run this code:

-1. Place in the "./data/input" folder the following files:
+1. Place in the "./data/input" folder the following files:*
 	- item_data.jl
 	- test_dataset.jl
 	- train_dataset.jl

-2. Then simply run the "main.py" script.
+2. Then simply run the "main.py" script.**

+* The data can be donwloaded from: https://ml-challenge.mercadolibre.com/downloads

+** This script requires GB of RAM to run.